luisacmn/URL-Shortner/README.md

 2. Used DOM to manipulate html elements with JavaScript
 3. Used ES6 (Arrow functions, promises)
 4. jQuery to concatenate strings
-5. fetch() method to access and show data from an API into the app
+5. Access and show data from an API into the web app